 There are a number of reasons the electoral college system is broken.
-(There are a few reason it's good — see those below.)
+(There are a few reasons it’s good — see those below.)

 The problems in a nutshell can be summarised as being that the electoral college system is undemocratic.
 Defenders of the electoral colleges say that it’s no more undemocratic than the Senate or the Supreme Court.

 Problem 1: The electoral college often doesn’t represent the will of most Americans.

 Firstly, the electoral college often doesn’t represent the will of the majority of Americans.